 b

 Figures 9. a,b.
-Pyramid at Maoling locality. © Google Earth, historical snapshot from 2003, when was still possible to climb to the top.
+Pyramid at Maoling locality. © Google Earth, historical snapshot from 2003, when it was still possible to climb to the top.
 Ground photo on former sacred path, taken from south, © J. Klokočník, 2011.

-By Google Earth we can see evident deviation of the pyramid (and surrounding fields and other nearby objects) west of the cardinal direction 8-8.50 (see the vertical views in Figures 2c and 6).
-East of the pyramid, there is large mausoleum Maoling with gardens and pavilions and a small pyramid of Huo Qubing (Huo Chűping), nephew of Wudi.
-East-south from this place, there is a series of smaller pyramids with the same orientation and mausolea/pyramids known as Pingling and Yanling.
+By Google Earth, we can see evident deviation of the pyramid (and surrounding fields and other nearby objects) west of the cardinal direction 8-8.50 (see the vertical views in Figures 2c and 6).
+East of the pyramid, there is a large mausoleum, Maoling, with gardens and pavilions and a small pyramid of Huo Qubing (Huo Chűping), nephew of Wudi.
+Southeast from this place, there is a series of smaller pyramids with the same orientation and mausolea/pyramids known as Pingling and Yanling.

 The largest pyramid in Figure 10a (Yanling) belongs to the emperor Cheng(di), not far from the pyramid of his father Yuan(di).
 Cheng(di) (*51 BC), born as Liu Ao, reign 32(33) – 7 BC.
 Note a chain of smaller pyramids (of his relatives) with identical orientation (west deflection) and snow on the northern sides of pyramids (satellite photo here is from February).
 Figures 11 a, b show locality Kangling; the pyramid belongs to emperor Ping(di), again from the dynasty West Han (reign 1 BC – 5 AD).